imjching/Parro/README.md

 **Q&A Implementation**

 The Q&A portion was implemented with api.ai, so that candidates could ask any of the typical questions about a company and get a smart response back.
 This does require that companies provide some information about themselves.
-When the candidate is satisfied, they can say something that sounds like the end of a conversation like "Thanks so much, that's all!" and the interview will be terminated.
+When the candidate is satisfied, they can say something that sounds like the end of a conversation and the interview will be terminated.

 ## Demo